 Augmentative and Alternative Communication Connecting Young Kids (YAACK) — YAACK deals with issues related to AAC and student.
 This site is full of great information and strategies for getting started with AAC.
 This is a great site to check out early on if you have questions or are considering AAC assessment for a student.

-Family Center on Technology and Disability (FCTD) — The US Department of Education, Office of Special Education Programs created FCTD to provide information about AT to organizations that work with families of students with disabilities.
-FCTD includes a family information guide to AT which is a comprehensive resource for parents and guardians on funding for AT; AT in the IEP; as well as many links to other resources on AT.
+Center on Technology and Disability — The US Department of Education, Office of Special Education Programs provides information about AT to organizations that work with families of students with disabilities.
+Included is a family information guide to AT which is a comprehensive resource for parents and guardians on funding for AT; AT in the IEP; as well as many links to other resources on AT.
 The site has a resource guide titled Family Information Guide on Assistive Technology available to download.

 Family Place in Cyberspace — This site is located on the Alliance for Technology Access Web site and is an initiative funded by the Stulsaft Foundation to address the AT needs of families of students with disabilities.
 It includes links to other family oriented resources as well as case studies, FAQs, and, general information on AT and schools.